in

 The bare essentials for steaming tamales are a large pot with a tight-fitting lid and something to hold the tamales to keep them out of the water as they cook.

-A 12 or 24-quart stockpot and an expandable steamer basket that fits inside the stockpot make a decent steaming setup for those who are just getting started.
+A 12 or 24-quart stockpot and an expandable steamer basket that fits inside the stockpot make a decent steaming setup for those who are just getting started or feeding a smaller family.

-The only problem is that you won’t be able to steam more than a few tamales at a time.
+The only problem is that you won't be able to steam more than a handful of tamales at a time.

 Tamale Steamers